 We refer to our overall concerns on the proposed Guidance, as described in our comment letter above.
-Taking into account our overall concerns, we generally support EFRAG's comments and have in addition (or want to emphasise) the following comments:
+In addition, we refer to EFRAG's response to the ED.
+We generally support EFRAG's comments and have in addition (or want to emphasise) the following comments: